-As of 2021 there are 23 km of singletrack in the system.
+As of 2021 there are 23 km of singletrack.
 About 17km has been built since 2016 under the McIntosh project.
-6 km are adopted older informal trails from the “Fight” system and fishing and hunting footpaths.
+6 km are adopted older informal trails.

-Phase 2, in planning, will add approximately 17km of new singletrack of varying difficulty, close loops, and connect to more neighbourhoods.
+Phase 2 will add approximately 16km of new singletrack of varying difficulty, close loops, and connect more neighbourhoods with trails.